ibexa/documentation-developer/docs/users/invitations.md

 but sending them requires additional setup.
 [[= product_name =]] provides you with `Ibexa\User\Invitation\MailSender` implementation of
 `InvitationSender` interface for sending invitations via email.
-If you want to send invitations through different channels, you will need to create a custom setup.
+If you want to send invitations through different channels, you need to create a custom setup.

 ## Invitation and registration form templates